 5. 24/7 human customer support

-More than anything, perhaps multinational business can reap more from this benefit than most, given that their audience and customers are spread across the globe.
-When your staff is located in one place, handling 24/7 customer service while taking account of international time zones can be a very significant challenge.
+More than anything, perhaps multinational businesses can reap more from this benefit than most, given that their audience and customers are spread across the globe.
+When your staff is located in one place, handling 24/7 customer service while taking into account international time zones can be a very significant challenge.
 Since virtual assistants are remote workers, you are provided with the flexibility to hire people from all across the globe to cater to different time zones without having to worry about employee burnout from having to take graveyard shifts.
 Virtual assistant services like OkayRelax employ VAs from various parts of the world with different time zones, giving you the leeway to maximize efficiency without exhausting resources and employees.

 When the whole COVID-19 situation subsides, the demand for good customer support will most likely increase as more and more consumers will be more careful and concerned about the products and services that they purchase.
-Ultimately, hiring VAs to help you out will ensure that you have a well-performing customer service without having your budget flying way over its limit.
+Ultimately, hiring VAs to help you out will ensure that you have well-performing customer service without having your budget flying way over its limit.

 Here are some of the things your virtual assistant can do to help improve your customer service: